If your children are around bodies of water on a regular basis, it's important to

 To protect your child from drowning in a swimming pool, the American Academy of Pediatrics

-Always supervise your child closely in or near a swimming pool.
-Never leave a small
+Always watch your child closely in or near a swimming pool, including small blow-up

 Remove toys from the pool so that your child is not tempted to reach for them.